SARSEF 2020 Winners

 If you proceed without permission, it may result in Failure to Qualify at SARSEF.

-This important review process starts with filling out the required forms to send in for approval early in the school year.
+All projects of this kind must be reviewed by your school’s SRC committee.
+The process starts with filling out the required form mentioned above to send in for approval early in the school year.
 Do it now, before you start!

-For Grades K-5, your school should have formed its own SRC Committee.
-If so, you do not need to send the forms directly to SARSEF.
+For Grades K-8, schools should have formed their own SRC Committee.
+If so, you do not need to send the forms to SARSEF directly — but may make contact if you have questions or cannot make a final determination.

 What Your School Scientific Review Committee Will Be Looking For